appium/appium/docs/en/advanced-concepts/wda-custom-server.md

 ## How To Set Up And Customize WebDriverAgent Server

-Appium for iOS uses [Facebook's WebDriverAgent](https://github.com/facebook/WebDriverAgent) as automation backend.
+Appium for iOS uses [Facebook's WebDriverAgent](https://github.com/facebook/WebDriverAgent) as the automation backend.
 This backend is based on Apple's XCTest framework and shares all the known problem that are present in XCTest.
-For some of them we have workarounds, but there are some, that are hardly possible to workaround.
-The approach described in this article allows to make automated tests more stable and gives you more control over what is happening under the hood.
+For some of them we have workarounds, but there are some that are hardly possible to workaround.
+The approach described in this article enables you to have full control over how WDA is built, managed, and run on the device.
+This way you may fine-tune your automated tests in CI environment and make them more stable in long-running perspective.

 Important points:
  * The steps below are not necessary if default Appium capabilites are used.
  The server will do everything for you, however you won't have so much control over WDA.
- * It is mandatory to have SSH/Terminal access to the machine where the device under test is connected.
+ * It is mandatory to have SSH or physical access to the machine to which the device under test is connected.